Hegl1/ParProg2021/Assignment_12/assignment_12.md

 #### Updating velocity

 The velocities get updated as described in [the introduction section](#Introduction).
-Note that the force on an axis gets set to 0 as soon as bodies get too close together, since we wanted to avoid absurdly high accelarations which can occur since we did not implement any collision model.
+Note that the force on an axis gets set to 0 as soon as bodies get too close together, since we wanted to avoid absurdly high accelerations which can occur since we did not implement any collision model.

 ```c
 void update_velocities_naive(body* bodies, int size){